Skip to main content

 • How does retention differ by discount strategy or geography?

-How to use it — a worked example
+How to use it: A worked example

-Scenario — a D2C skincare brand
+Scenario - A D2C skincare brand

 You’re evaluating a D2C skincare brand that recently acquired 5,000 new customers.
 You want to know which discount codes delivered customers who actually stuck around.